mainmatter/playbook/project-procedure/digital-products/README.md

   is to be replaced or potential users of an entirely new product is the best way to understand their situations, goals and struggles
-- market analysis: besides understanding the future users of a digital product, it is key to understand the current market the product will operate in, its rules and limitations, what competitors with similar products are offering and what the relevant trends are
+- market analysis: besides understanding the future users of a digital product, it is key to understand the market the product will operate in, its rules and limitations, what competitors with similar products are offering and what the relevant trends are